mmistakes/made-mistakes-jekyll/src/_posts/paperfaces/2014-08-03-rosebuds-2-portrait.md

 ---
 title: "The Twins Turn Two"
-excerpt: "PaperFaces portrait of the two little rosebuds drawn with Paper by 53 on an iPad."
+excerpt: "PaperFaces portrait of the two little rosebuds drawn with Paper for iOS on an iPad."
 image:
   path: &image /assets/images/paperfaces-rosebuds-2.jpg
   feature: *image